hustcer/nushell.github.io/.ebook-pub/commands/format_duration.md

 ## Parameters

-- `format value`: the unit in which to display the duration
+- `format value`: The unit in which to display the duration.
-- `...rest`: For a data structure input, format duration at the given cell paths
+- `...rest`: For a data structure input, format duration at the given cell paths.

 ## Input/output types: